Select model ===>;

 However, in SayQL you type or say terms in English (Natural Language), and let SayQL's patented IP transcribe that request into SQL.

 To illustrate this 'central feature' of SayQL, pull down and select an Example Request and run it, and then press the Show SQL link see the generated SQL command.

 With regard to your own Oracle database, you can test out accessing it by speaking or typing Natural Language requests, just like you're doing with this Sample Oracle database.

-To discuss a pilot project for using SayQL with one of your databases, please call us at Cognal Labs by phone: 214-810-4854, leave a message with your name, company name, phone number or email address and we'll get back with you promptly.
+To discuss a pilot project for using SayQL with one of your databases, please email us at admin@cognal-Labs.com and leave a message with your name, company name, and phone number and we'll get back with you promptly.

 SayQL runs successfully on any relational database whose RDBMS supports SQL 1999 and above, including Oracle, Microsoft SQL Server, IBM DB2, Sybase, MySql, PostGreSQL

 SayQL is based on a patent ("NATURAL LANGUAGE QUERY": #9652452).
 The patent covers three unique features: 1) transcribing a user's typed or spoken 'Natural Language' request into Structured Database Language, 2) executing the automatically generated SQL command against a 'target' relational database, and 3) a feature called "Teach the System", which allows a user to define an "unstructured" request phrase: one that might not have to mention Entities and Attributes.